lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 1. First, let us see how it works on a single image file using default synchronous mode.
 Use the parameter settings string:

 ```
-m=$mVLP32 m_va=$mVA32 i=tutorials/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/data/car_1.bmp
+m=$mVDR32 m_va=$mVA32 i=tutorials/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/data/car_1.bmp
 ```

-2. The output window will show the image overlaid with colored rectangles over the cars and license plate along with and the timing statistics for computing the results.
+2. The output window will show the image overlaid with colored rectangles over the cars and license plate (if model detects licenses plates too) along with and the timing statistics for computing the results.
 Run the command again in asynchronous mode using the parameter setting "n_async=2":

 ```
-m=$mVLP32 m_va=$mVA32 i=tutorials/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/data/car_1.bmp -n_async 2
+m=$mVDR32 m_va=$mVA32 i=tutorials/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/data/car_1.bmp n_async=2
 ```